rbertens/generic_mixing_framework/README.md

 ```cpp
 mixer->SetAllowBufferPadding(bufferPadding);
 ```
-where `buferrPadding` is an integer percentage, which tells the mixing manager which percentage of N (the maximum multiplicity) events, should be added as buffer columns in the mixing matrix, e.g. when N = 10, and bufferPadding = 10, a mixing matrix with 11 columns (0.1 times 10) and 10 rows is created.
+where `bufferPadding` is an integer percentage, which tells the mixing manager which percentage of N (the maximum multiplicity) events, should be added as buffer columns in the mixing matrix, e.g. when N = 10, and bufferPadding = 10, a mixing matrix with 11 columns (0.1 times 10) and 10 rows is created.

 Usually, a bufferPadding of 5 or 10 suffices; note though that using a buffer comes at an efficiency loss, but when staying between 5 and 10, the efficiency loss from adding the buffer tends to be (much) smaller than the efficiency loss that occurs naturally from mixing matrices that do not have a solution.